 VFS Global

 - Appointment process: It is carried out through the online system.
 It is important to make an appointment for a visa application.
-It is important to collect and submit the documents correctly during the appointment.
+It is important to collect and submit documents correctly during the appointment.

 - Additional services: Document translation, photo shooting and fast service.